twilio/twilio-video-app-react/README.md

 * Builds the React app in the `src` directory
 * Generates a random code used to access the Video app
 * Deploys the React app and token server function as a Twilio Serverless service.
-* Prints the URL for the app and the access code.
+* Prints the URL for the app and the passcode.

 **The passcode will expire after one week**.
 To generate a new passcode, redeploy the app:

     $ npm run deploy:twilio-cli -- --override

+## View app details

+View the URL and passcode for the Video app with

+     $ twilio rtc:apps:video:view

 ## Delete the app